Rai Benjamin: Early life and career

-Rai Benjamin, from Mount Vernon High School (New York), was the fastest 2015 prep time in the United States in the 400m hurdles with a time of 49.97, fastest 400 m indoor time in the country with a 46.59 and the third fastest outdoor time 46.19.
+Benjamin, from Mount Vernon High School (New York), just after completing his second year participated at the 2013 World Youth Championships held in Donetsk, Ukraine.
+He wanted to run for the USA, since he was born in New York, but in Donetsk he represented Antigua and Barbuda in the 400 m hurdles.

-Benjamin won the 2015 New York Indoor State meet with a national leading time of 33.17 in the 300 meters.
-He was a three-time New York State Public High School Athletic Association champion in the 400m hurdles.

-He was the 2015 New Balance 400 meters National Champion and the 2015 New Balance Outdoor 400-meter hurdles National Champion.
+He won the 2015 New York Indoor State meet with a national-leading time of 33.17 in the 300 meters.
+He was a three-time New York State Public High School Athletic Association champion in the 400 m hurdles.
+Benjamin won a silver medal in the 400 meters at the 2015 CARIFTA Games.
+He was the 2015 New Balance 400-meter hurdles national champion.
+He ran the fastest 2015 prep time in the United States in the 400 m hurdles with a time of 49.97, fastest 400 m indoor time in the country with a 46.59 and the third fastest outdoor time 46.19.

-Just after completing his second year, he represented Antigua and Barbuda at the 2013 World Youth Championships.
-Just after graduating, he won a silver medal in the 400 meters at the 2015 CARIFTA Games.

-Benjamin wanted to run for the USA, since he was born in New York, but at the 2013 World Youth Championships in Athletics, he represented Antigua in the 400 m hurdles.

 In 2017, the IAAF suspended all transfers of allegiance, meaning Benjamin could not represent the United States until transfers were reinstated in summer 2018.
 In October 2018, Benjamin's transfer request was approved, allowing him to represent the United States abroad and compete in USATF Championship events.

 At the 2018 Meeting Areva in Paris, he ran 19.99 in the 200 meters to take .65 of a second off his previous personal best.
 He became the 72nd person to break 20 seconds, in what is perhaps his third best event on the track.

 At the 2019 Mt.
 SAC Relays, that year at El Camino College in Torrance, California, Benjamin joined his training partner and previous college teammate, Michael Norman running the 400 meters.
 Benjamin ran his personal best of 44.31, the 50th best time in history behind Norman's 43.45, which turned out to be the fastest 400 run in the 2019 season and tied him as the 4th fastest of all time.